bennpang/ISEA/Lab1.md

 **Terminal Commands**

+**CLI Basics and File Operations**

-1. I had the opportunity to revisit with various Linux commands such as "touch" to create a text file, "nano" and "gedit" to edit it, and "cat" and "less" to examine it.
+I had the opportunity to revisit with various Linux commands such as "touch" to create a text file, "nano" and "gedit" to edit it, and "cat" and "less" to examine it.
 Copy "cp" , Move "mv" and removing "rm" files.
 As well as "man" to use it as a manual for the different commands.
 I now feel more comfortable using basic command-line operations and navigating the Linux file system thanks to these exercises.

 A new command that I did not understand was the ps -e.